mlswg/mls-protocol/draft-ietf-mls-protocol.md

 if it were a new device associated with the same user.
 If the application uses a transparency mechanism such as CONIKS
 {{CONIKS}} or Key Transparency {{KT}}, then it may be possible for end users to detect this kind of misbehavior by the AS.
+It is also possible to construct schemes in which the various clients owned by a user vouch for each other, e.g., by signing each others' keys.

 ## Group Fragmentation by Malicious Insiders